Waterlily Art & Mentoring.

 For more information select from the drop down menu or contact us today to receive a program outline.

-• Waterlily is designed for Aboriginal and Torres Strait Islander participants who would benefit from ongoing cultural connection and mentoring rather than a single visit.
+• Waterlily is a First Nations art mentoring program designed for Aboriginal and Torres Strait Islander young people who would benefit from ongoing cultural connection and mentoring rather than a single visit.

 The program can be delivered within: